wrh2/sputnik/README.md

 Shan Quinney<br>
 -added a "homework 2" page to the wiki<br>
-Note: feel free to edit (get your HTML skills up to speed) -Made my first circuit board using Eagle and the router in the EPL.
+Note: feel free to edit (get your HTML skills up to speed)
+<br>-Made my first circuit board using Eagle and the router in
+the EPL.
 This little output stage amplifier has more crossover frequency than Darcell XV.